 TC trajectories used in this study are obtained from an objective feature tracking method.
-This 119 method has been developed and described fully in Hodges (1994, 1995, 1999) and Bengtsson 120 et al. (2007).
-The method is applied to 6-hourly ERA-Interim re-analysis data.
-It uses the vertically 121 averaged vorticity at the levels 850, 700 and 600 hPa and truncated to T63 with the planetary scales 122 removed (total wave-number $n \leq 5$).
-This was found to provide more coherent tracks including 123 the pre-TC stages (e.g., Easterly Waves) and post-TC stages following extra-tropical transition 124 (Serra et al. 2010; Hodges and Emerton 2015).
+This method has been developed and described fully in Hodges (1994, 1995, 1999) and Bengtsson et al. (2007).
+The method is applied to 6-hourly ERA-Interim reanalysis data.
+It uses the vertically averaged vorticity at the levels 850, 700, and 600 hPa and truncated to T63 with the planetary scales removed (total wavenumber $n \le 5$).
+This was found to provide more coherent tracks including the pre-TC stages (e.g., easterly waves) and post-TC stages following extratropical transition (Serra et al. 2010; Hodges and Emerton 2015).
 At this stage all tropical disturbances are tracked.
-125 To identify TCs, additional information is added to the tracks in the form of vorticity at T63 126 resolution at multiple levels across 850-250 hPa.
-This allows for checking for the presence of a 127 warm core and a coherent vertical structure.
-The criteria used for checking are the same as used 128 in Bengtsson et al. (2007) and other studies (Strachan et al. 2013; Bell et al. 2013; Roberts et al. 129 2015).
-130 agree well with the International Best Track Archive for Climate Stewardship (IBTrACS) over the 133 period of 1979-2002 (Strachan et al. 2013).
-A recent study by Hodges and Vidale (personal com-134 munication) matches TC tracks identified from the ERA-Interim reanalysis to the IBTrACS data 135 in 1979-2012.
-95% of the TCs in the IBTrACS data are identified in the ERA-Interim reanalysis 136 in the Northern Hemisphere and 93% in the Southern Hemisphere.
-The interannual variability of 137 TC numbers is also well correlated between the ERA-Interim reanalysis and the IBTrACS data.
-138 Over the Western Pacific region, the correlation coefficient is 0.57, which is significant at the 95%139 confidence level; the correlation coefficients are similar or higher over other TC basins, e.g., the 140 North Atlantic and the South Indian Ocean (Strachan et al. 2013).
-The lower correlation coeffi-141 cient over the Western Pacific region compared to other regions is largely due to uncertainties of 142 identifying the weaker storms.
-This is partly due to the tracking method and the uncertainties in 143 the ERA-Interim reanalysis, but there may also be contributions from uncertainties in the obser-144 vations for weak storms and whether reporting agencies are consistent in the types of storms they 145 include in the TC datasets used for IBTrACS (Hodges and Vidale 2017).
-The spatial distribution 146 of TC tracks identified from the ERA-Interim reanalysis also agrees well with the IBTrACS.
-Stra-147 chan et al. (2013) shows strong agreement between the ERA-Interim reanalysis and the IBTrACS 148 in terms of TC track density, as well as TC genesis and lysis density.
-149 c.
-Decomposition of mean-flow and eddy moisture fluxes related to TCs
+To identify TCs, additional information is added to the tracks in the form of vorticity at T63 resolution at multiple levels across 850-250 hPa.
+This allows for checking for the presence of a warm core and a coherent vertical structure.
+The criteria used for checking are the same as used in Bengtsson et al. (2007) and other studies (Strachan et al. 2013; Bell et al. 2013; Roberts et al. 2015).

+TC tracks identified from the ERA-Interim reanalysis have been compared with observations in previous studies.
+The average annual TC numbers identified from the ERA-Interim reanalysis agree well with the International Best Track Archive for Climate Stewardship (IBTrACS) over the period of 1979-2002 (Strachan et al. 2013).
+A recent study by K. Hodges and P. Vidale (2016, personal communication) matches TC tracks identified from the ERA-Interim reanalysis to the IBTrACS data in 1979-2012: 95% of the TCs in the IBTrACS data are identified in the ERA-Interim reanalysis in the Northern Hemisphere and 93% in the Southern Hemisphere.
+The interannual variability of TC numbers is also well correlated between the ERA-Interim reanalysis and the IBTrACS data.
+Over the western Pacific region, the correlation coefficient is 0.57, which is significant at the 95% confidence level; the correlation coefficients are similar or higher over other TC basins (e.g., the North Atlantic and the south Indian Ocean) (Strachan et al. 2013).
+The lower correlation coefficient over the western Pacific region compared to other regions is largely due to uncertainties of identifying the weaker storms.
+This is partly due to the tracking method and the uncertainties in the ERA-Interim reanalysis, but there may also be contributions from uncertainties in the observations for weak storms and whether reporting agencies are consistent in the types of storms they include in the TC datasets used for IBTrACS (Hodges and Vidale 2017).
+The spatial distribution of TC tracks identified from the ERA-Interim reanalysis also agrees well with the IBTrACS.
+Strachan et al. (2013) show strong agreement between the ERA-Interim reanalysis and the IBTrACS in terms of TC track density, as well as TC genesis and lysis density.